Ascend/pytorch/docs/en/PyTorch Online Inference Guide/PyTorch Online Inference Guide.md

     **$\{install\_path\}**  indicates the GCC 7.3.0 installation path configured in  [3.](#en-us_topic_0000001146754749_en-us_topic_0000001072593337_l75d31a2874534a2092e80a5f865b46f0).
 In this example, the GCC 7.3.0 installation path is  **/usr/local/linux\_gcc7.3.0/**.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >Skip this step if you do not need the compilation environment with GCC upgraded.
+    >Skip this step if you do not the compilation environment with GCC upgraded.